ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 # Terminology

 TODO: I think some of this terminology is not needed.
+TODO: JP believes that PAK, KAK and KAS should be removed.

 The following terms are used in this document: